Danny Moskos

 Moskos threw a "nasty" slider.
 His fastball sometimes hit 95 mph.

 After the 2018 season Moskos went to Driveline Baseball hoping for one last shot in affiliated ball.
 Instead, he fell in love with the program and worked at Driveline in 2019 as a throwing trainer.
 In 2020 the New York Yankees hired Moskos to be the Charleston RiverDogs pitching coach before the coronavirus pandemic forced the cancellation of the minor league season.
 Moskos was the pitching coach for the Somerset Patriots in 2021.
-In 2022 he was hired by the Chicago Cubs to be their major league assistant pitching coach, a role he repeated in 2023.
+In 2022 he was hired by the Chicago Cubs to be their major league assistant pitching coach, a role he continued through the 2024 season.